• Skip to primary navigation

 Fixed Rate

 The Fixed Rate is set based on the date of purchase.
-Today the Fixed Rate is 0.40%.
+As of May 1, 2023, the Fixed Rate is 0.90%.
 The Fixed Rate was above 3% in the late 1990s and early 2000s.
-It’s been at 0% for much of the past decade until now.
+It's been at 0% for much of the past decade until last year.

 The Treasury announces the Fixed Rate on I bonds every six months, on the first business day of May and November.
+For reasons we don't know, Treasury Direct released the fixed rate at the end of April.
 The Fixed Rate is an annual rate that compounds every six months.
-The big question is whether the Treasury will increase the fixed rate more next year.

 Inflation Rate